For the main Project webpage, click here.

 Will construction cause delays or create slow zones on the UP North Line?

 During construction, two tracks would be maintained during weekday rush periods and service along the UP North line is not anticipated to be interrupted.
 Slow zones may be required to ensure safe working conditions during the track realignment and bridge replacement work.
 Outside of rush periods, trains may need to operate on the same track and customers at the Ravenswood and Clybourn stops may have to use a different platform to access the trains.
-Additional information regarding expected construction impacts will be provided at the second public meeting, as well as before construction activities that are expected to begin in 2024.
+Additional information regarding expected construction impacts will be provided at the second public meeting, as well as before construction activities that are expected to begin.

 Will new stations be added to the corridor?